 - Neighbouring G31 also features in the top 50, alongside G52 and G67.
 According to a report from Property Investments UK, Glasgow is currently one of the most popular areas in the United Kingdom for buying, selling and letting property.
 Tenement flats are typically affordable and easy to manage for landlords, and sought-after by tenants.

 Student cities are often buy-to-let hotspots, thanks to their consistent annual influx of new students looking for homes.
 Manchester and Sheffield both feature frequently in the list of the UK’s highest rental yield areas.
 Along with Liverpool, these cities definitely fall into the buy-to-let hotspot category.
+This makes becoming a student landlord an attractive offer.

 - Manchester is home to four universities, with The University of Manchester and Manchester Metropolitan University standing as the biggest and most well-known.
 The university student population here is around 90,000.